 Over the last four years I have developed my talents as a teacher, starting with a group of school students from the Lidskjalf Co-op School, a Waldorf-based homeschool intiative in Woodstock, NY, teaching singing, recorder and piano.
 Since then I have taught private lessons on the above-mentioned instruments as well as cello, guitar and music theory.
+I also teach cello at Primrose Hill Waldorf School in Rhinebeck.
 My approach to teaching is, although technique and discipline are extremely important, if a sense of play (we do play music after all!) is not developed, as well as enthusiasm and creativity, then making music will become boring and rote.
 I teach children and adults, from beginner to intermediate, personalized to the needs and interests of each individual.

 My musical studies started with cello, recorder and percussion at Mountain Laurel Waldorf School in New Paltz, NY, as well as singing in choruses, playing all four recorders (soprano, alto, tenor and bass) in recorder ensembles and cello in orchestras.
 I privately studied Cello, Piano and later guitar during my time at Mountain Laurel.
 While at Onteora Public High School in Boiceville, NY, I was part of a locally successful reggae/rock trio, The Paper Planets, in which I co-wrote songs, played guitar and sang.
 I continued playing cello in the Onteora High School orchestra.
 After high school I studied cello and guitar in SUNY Ulster County Community College's music program, followed by a year in CUNY Brooklyn College's music conservatory, where I met Fred Ho, who would be my teacher and mentor for a year before he passed from colon cancer in the Spring of 2014.